MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-WHEA-error.md

 ## Description

-% of machines having successful installations that reported a fatal WHEA event (WheaProvider.WheaDriverErrorExternal) after firmware installation.
+Percent of machines having successful installations that reported a fatal WHEA event (WheaProvider.WheaDriverErrorExternal) after firmware installation.

+The measure aggregates telemetry from a 28-day sliding window into a ratio of machines that have reported a fatal WHEA event over machines successfully installing firmware

 The WHEA event is only in WheaProvider.WheaDriverErrorExternal but is currently being backported to 19H1.